Helambu Trek - 9 Days

 Day 08: Trek to Malemchi Puul Bazaar: Drive to Kathmandu: 3/4 hrs trek/ 2 hr drive

-On our final day of the trek, we walk down to Malemchi Pul Bazaar.
-The village is mostly inhabited by the Sherpa, but there are also people of other ethnicities.
-From the Bazaar, we catch a bus to Katmandu.
-After reaching Kathmandu we have the rest of the day off to rest or do some souvenir shopping.
-To celebrate the successful completion of our journey, we will have a farewell dinner in the evening.
-Overnight in Kathmandu.
+On our last day of the trek, we made our way down to Malemchi Pul Bazaar.
+The village is mainly home to the Sherpa people, but there are also residents from other ethnic groups.
+From the bazaar, we took a bus to Kathmandu.
+Once we arrived in Kathmandu, we had the rest of the day free to rest or buy some souvenirs.
+To mark the end of our journey, we planned a farewell dinner in the evening.
+We spent the night in Kathmandu.

 Included meals:Breakfast Lunch Dinner